dazsim/ModJam-5/README.md

-# The Conductor
+# The Jam Machine

-The Conductor is a mod about improving the experience of making music in Minecraft.
+The Jam Machine is a mod about improving the experience of making music in Minecraft.

 ## The Sequencer
 The Sequencer is a block that can control up to three note blocks (four if you're willing to stand on one to program it).